AkshyaaS/coursera-david-chu/README.md

 # coursera-david-chu
-This web page is still undergoing improvements.
+This web page is still under development.
 It is not yet complete.